 Another Solid Choice pasta bowl, another disappointment, I fear.
 I will say that the pasta in this one was way better than the linguine, but everything else was lackluster at best.
 The pesto tasted fantastically sharp and cruel, and nothing around the bowl felt especially cohesive.

-If there's one positive I can draw here, it's that the cherry tomatoes included a decent burst of freshness.
-The pasta didn't have an appalling surface, but some way or another none of the sauce truly clung to it, so there'd be nibbles of plain, fruitless pasta and others with gigantic clumps of that terrible pesto sauce.
+So there'd be nibbles of plain, fruitless pasta and others with gigantic clumps of that terrible pesto sauce.
 Had the pesto tasted a small bit superior, I would have enjoyed this one a parcel more, but as-is, this is not a solidified dinner I'd ever buy again.

 5: Cajun-Style Chicken and Sausage